Skip to Content

 Whether you wish to grow vegetables, flowers, herbs, perennial crops, or fruits, these structures make it possible.
 You won’t have to be restricted to vegetables and flowers only, but rather a whole spectrum of amazing crops.

-All you need to do is understand the right conditions for the different crops to ensure optimal production.
+All you need to do is understand the conditions for the different crops to ensure optimal production.
 You can grow your crops simultaneously or grow different ones at different times of the year.

 When can I plant inside an unheated greenhouse?